-Opening Bid: Two Notrump
+Opening Bid: Three Notrump - Method 1

 How many points?
 At least 10, and if you only have 10 they should all be in the two minor suits.
 This hand, for example.

 The bid is not only descriptive for your partner but it is also preemptive for the opponents.
 If you open 1 hoping to rebid some number of clubs later in the auction, you will give your enemy plenty of room to find a major suit fit.
 By the time the bidding returns to you, you might be reluctant to show that other minor.

 Finally, If you find a misfit and your partner holds the majors at least you will get to play the hand.

 The above is commmon to all Forcing Club systems whether they use 2NT or 3NT to descibe a 5-5 hand with minors, but here is a little known agreement that you should consider with either treatment:

 Nope, it's not Blackwood.
 Responder is asking this question:

 Please bid 6 if you are, but I may correct to 6"